 For me that was an additionally painful insult to the otherwise hopeless situation I now found myself in.

-Hopefully, now you will begin to understand "why" divorce hurts so much and "why" its normal even if it was a short marriage.
+Hopefully, now you will begin to understand “why” divorce grieving hurts so much and “why” its a normal cycle of emotions even if it was a short marriage.